vinayakmk19/DSA-in-JS/DSA/30_JS_questions/set_3.md

 The spread operator allows you to expand an array or an object into individual elements.

+🔍 The Spread Operator (...) expands an iterable (like an array or object) into individual elements.

+🔄 The Rest Operator (...) collects multiple elements and condenses them into a single array or object.

 Here's an example of using the rest and spread operator in JavaScript:

 ```javascript